paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 Although a highly visible (and initially expensive) identity programme might meet some resistance in the UK, with a phased roll out, the long term benefits are clear.
 In fact, holistic branding exercises are already common within the public sector.
 The Northern Ireland Executive uses [a cohesive identity across its different departments][6] and the NHS in England has been using [strict branding guidelines][7] for several years.

-{% include 'figure' with '/images/2009/09/government_identity/ni_executive.png'
+{% render 'figure' with '/images/2009/09/government_identity/ni_executive.png'
   caption: '**Logos for the Northern Ireland Executive and departments.**'
 %}